- What Is HIPAA?

 The following answer applies to grandfathered plans, those that existed before September 23, 2010.
 Check with your employer to find out your health care plan’s start date, to learn if it’s grandfathered.
 If it isn’t, this section does not apply to you.

 Yes, in certain circumstances.
 States may impose stricter requirements on health insurance issuers in the 7 areas listed below.
 States may:

 - Shorten the 6-month “look-back” period before the enrollment date to decide what’s a pre-existing condition

 - Shorten the 12-month maximum pre-existing condition exclusion periods (or the late enrollee’s 18-month maximum condition exclusion)

 - Count prior insurance coverage as creditable even though there’s been more than a 63-day break in coverage

 - Increase the 30-day period for newborns, adopted children, and children placed for adoption to enroll in the plan so that no pre-existing condition exclusion period may be applied thereafter

-- Further limit the circumstances in which a pre-existing condition exclusion period may be applied beyond the “exceptions” described in federal law (the “exceptions” under federal law are for certain newborns, pregnancy, and genetic information in the absence of a diagnosis).
-Remember also that the new Affordable Care Act law will not allow insurance plans to deny coverage based on pre-existing conditions to Americans of all ages starting in 2014.
+- Further limit the circumstances in which a pre-existing condition exclusion period may be applied beyond the exceptions described in federal law.
+(The “exceptions” under federal law are for certain newborns, pregnancy, and genetic information in the absence of a diagnosis.)
+Also remember that the Affordable Care Act law does not allow insurance plans to deny coverage based on pre-existing conditions.

 - Require more periods of special enrollment

-- Reduce the maximum HMO affiliation period to less than 2 months (3 months for late enrollee)
+- Reduce the maximum HMO affiliation period to less than 2 months (3 months for late enrollees)